apache/incubator-quarks/DEVELOPMENT.md

 different places in the workspace so they do not interfere with each other.

-Once the 3rd party jars have been removed from the Edgent repository, the ant based environment and the current Eclipse based Edgent runtime development environment will no longer work.
-[EDGENT-251](https://issues.apache.org/jira/browse/EDGENT-251) is in progress working on the Eclipse environment.
+Once the 3rd party jars have been removed from the Edgent repository, the ant based environment will no longer work.

+*See _Using Eclipse_ below for a gradle task that must be run to make the 3rd party jars available to an Eclipse Edgent runtime development environment.*

 Timeline:
 - Sep 27 - Start using the gradle build environment for developing Edgent.